Q&A

 As such, the objective of the redevelopment project is to address such issues while at the same time establishing secure, safe and attractive settings for visitors by creating a world-class sports cluster offering coordinated use of various facilities.

-This urban redevelopment project enlists plans to fully leverage distinctive characteristics of the area around the project site.
+This urban redevelopment project enlists plans to fully leverage distinctive characteristics of the area around the official web site.
 This will entail developing large plazas, improving disaster resiliency by having the location serve as a wide-area evacuation site, and upgrading sports facilities that have been subject to deterioration.
 We will also seek to limit capacities particularly with respect to the vicinity of the Four Rows of Ginkgo Trees, the new baseball stadium and the new rugby facility from the perspective of preserving scenic views and landscapes overlooking the picture gallery, and from the perspective of creating spacious visual aesthetics in the vicinity of Central Plaza.
 We will furthermore seek to promote urban redevelopment in an integrated manner by seeking to achieve intensive use of land for offices, commercial space, hotels and other such establishments along Aoyama Street and Stadium Street.

 Please access this website page for details regarding current issues and future plans.